jinhaochan/eCRE/README.md

 Time-Stamp Counter is increased by the processor at every clock cycle, and resets to zero when processor is reset

+### Tips

+Within a function, if accessing `EBP - x`, it is a local variable within the function.
+If accessing `EBP + x`, its either a parameter or a global variable.

 ## 2. Program Operations